-The principal objective of this course is to develop your poetic talent by learning and practicing aesthetics drawn from the English metrical tradition, including vers libre, by a close examination of select poems from various time periods, concentrating on brief Italian and French lyric forms before moving on to the longer dramatic and narrative modes.
-A good portion of the class is conducted in workshop format - that is, critiquing constructively students' poems.
+The principal objective of this course is to develop your poetic talent by learning and practicing aesthetics drawn from the English metrical tradition, including vers libre, through close examination of select poems from various time periods, concentrating on brief Italian and French lyric forms before moving to the longer dramatic and narrative modes.
+Much of the class is conducted in workshop format - that is, critiquing constructively students' poems.